ryanmio/PumpkinPal/README.md

 - **Tailwind CSS**: A utility-first CSS framework used for styling the application.

 ### Backend:
 - **Firebase**: Used for user authentication and real-time database management.
-Firebase offers a robust, scalable, and cost-effective backend solution that enhances the app's responsiveness and user experience while keeping the development process streamlined and efficient.
-Its simplicity and ease of integration make it an ideal choice for AI-assisted development, aligning perfectly with the development approach of PumpkinPal.

 ### Libraries:
 - **React Router Dom**: A standard routing library for React, used to navigate between different components in the application.